-(c) Marc Blythe resigned from being the Chief Executive Officer effective April 29, 2015.
+- (a) The president of Pacific Opportunity Capital Ltd., a private company, is a director of the Company. - (b) Marc Blythe resigned from being the Chief Executive Officer effective April 29, 2015.
 Mr. Blythe remains as a director of the Company.

-12. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS
+10. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS